genestack/user-docs/docs/user-guide/doc-odm-user-guide/sharing.md

 7. **Adjust Permissions**
     - Click the green folder and study name (top-left).
     - Select **“Share”**.
-    - Modify permissions as needed in the pop-up window.
+    - Share/unshare study as needed in the pop-up window.

 >  _Note: Once sharing settings are updated, you may choose to inform the original owner or reset their password again._